The type of glazing you choose can help you to:

 Windows consist of glazing and framing.
 Both components contribute to the overall performance of the window, called a U-value.
 U-values measure the amount of heat passing through a glazed unit in watts; the lower the U-value, the more energy efficient your window is.
 In your home, you should aim to use windows with low U-values because they will be more effective at keeping out unwanted heat and cold.
 Low U-values can improve your comfort levels and reduce your energy costs.

-Double-glazed windows are very energy efficient, as they can reduce heat loss or heat gain by almost 30% in comparison to single-glazed aluminium windows.
+Double-glazed windows are very energy efficient, as they can reduce heat loss or heat gain by almost 30 per cent in comparison to single-glazed aluminium windows.
 Triple glazing performs even better than double glazing and is ideal for the colder Victorian climates.

 Emittance is a measure of how much radiant heat a material absorbs and emits.
 As low-e glass reduces solar heat gain in winter as well as summer, it is generally not recommended for sun control in Victoria.
 Low-e glass will complement double glazing to reduce winter heat loss through windows, however.
 In Victoria, adding a low-e coating to the internal pane of glass will help to make your house warmer in winter.